Alligator watch straps

 How are alligator straps made?

 Alligator leathers come from breeding farms and are assembled, sewn, cut, or padded by highly qualified craftsmen.
 The back section of an alligator's skin is used to create watch straps.
 The skin that comes from an alligator's side is the most usually utilized since it is cheaper than the cuts that come from the belly and back of an alligator.
-However, it is still significantly superior in terms of its qualities, and as a result, it is more expensive than the skin of crocodiles and caimans.
+However, it is still significantly superior in terms of its qualities, and as a result, it is more expensive than the straps made out of the skin of crocodiles and caimans.

 Reliable sellers utilize only genuine American alligator skin (actually those from Mississippian alligators from established farms are the most popular) as their trade is exceptionally well regulated by the regulations.
 After that, quality raw hides are handcrafted and aged using a process known as vegetable aging without chemicals.